Evacuating Your Home: What It Feels Like

 Author: Dave Stancliff

-Retired newspaper editor/publisher, veteran, freelance writer, blogger.
-Married 47 years (8/31/74).
-Independent thinker.
+Retired newspaper editor/publisher, Vietnam veteran, freelance writer, blogger.
+Married 51 years.
 A sense of humor.
 Defender of truth.
 Give my poems, essays and short stories a read.
 I look forward to feedback.
 Write on!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.